 The resulting stress and hyper-arousal can seriously interfere with information processing – making effective communication more difficult, not easier.

 Don’t use it as a measure of attention

 Some people can concentrate without needing to look at you – in fact not looking at you might be the thing that’s allowing them to focus on what they hear.

-“Look at me” is a vague instruction.
+“Look at me” is too vague.
 Look where?
 At your face, at the book you’re holding, at the thing you’re pointing to on the whiteboard?
-Are you trying to get their attention, check if they’re listening, encourage joint attention or improve reciprocal communication?
-Forcing someone to make eye contact when they find it distressing won’t help with any of these goals.
+It will help if you have a clear idea about why you’re trying to get the person’s attention – do you need to check if they’re listening, encourage joint attention or improve reciprocal communication?
+(Forcing someone to make eye contact when they find it distressing won’t help with any of these goals but the way).

 Explain what it is and why it can be useful

-Looking at someone’s eyes is not the same thing as making eye contact, but that’s as far as we usually go in teaching kids exactly what it is.
-Those who find it difficult or uncomfortable to do are often aware that they’re “doing something wrong” without understanding what that is, or why others consider it to be important.
+Looking at someone’s eyes is not the same thing as making eye contact, but that’s as far as we usually go in teaching kids how to do it.
+Those who find it difficult or uncomfortable to do are often aware that they’re doing something wrong without understanding what that is, or why others consider it to be important.
 So take the time to explain the purpose of eye contact, so you can work together to find ways to achieve the same outcome in a different way.

 Explain when it’s inappropriate too

 It’s just as important to know when not to make eye contact.
 The social rules surrounding appropriate eye contact are complex, and expecting or demanding it without taking time to explain these rules can leave autistic people extremely vulnerable to dangerous situations.
 For example, a woman making prolonged eye contact with a stranger on the bus may inadvertently send the wrong signal, as could a man locking eyes with a hostile drunk at the bar.